ethancjackson/CS2212B-2017/docs/STAGE0.md

 ## Stage 0

-By Midnight on January 18th, you must organize, meet as a team, and discuss your choice of project.
+By Midnight on January 18th, you must organize, meet as a team, and decide on your choice of project.
-You will submit a high-level project proposal of at most one page.
+You will then submit a high-level project proposal of at most one page.

 Your project proposal should begin with a short description of your intended project.
 Describe what the main functionality of your application will be, and state whether it will be a desktop or web-based application
-Remember, web-based applications are highly encouraged, but very well-implemented desktop applications will still be eligible for full marks.
+Remember, web-based applications are highly encouraged and preferred, but desktop applications will still be accepted.

 Describe the primary features your application will have, and how you plan to implement them.
 For example